Build a Stationary Dock

-Contact your state, county or town’s planning department or clerk to discover what permits are needed before starting the project.
+Before you begin to build a stationary dock contact your state, county or town’s planning department or clerk to discover what permits are needed before starting the project.
 You may need a construction or zoning permit before beginning.
 Some municipalities require that docks be constructed a certain way or include railings.

 Push the pipes into the ground at your post sites until they can’t go any deeper and they seal against the water.
 Scoop water from the pipes using a small cup or bucket.
 Stand the 6-inch-by-6-inch posts into the center of each PVC pipe.
 The flat side of the boards should be parallel to each other.
 Use a square to make sure each post is square.
 One by one, add pre-mixed concrete from bags into the pipes using a shovel.
 Fill the pipe to near the top with concrete and let it set overnight.
 Repeat the process for the onshore pipes, cutting away and protruding plastic.

 Choose the height of the deck by marking a spot on each post with a chalk string.
-Put a level on the string to make sure it is flat and then mark each post as appropriate.
+Put a level on the string to make sure it is flat and then mark each post as accurate.
 Cut off the excess posts with the reciprocating saw.
 Cut 2-inch-wide and 8-inch-deep notches for each frame board.

 Place the 2-inch-by-8-inch boards in the notches so they make a square.

 Drill 1/2-inch-wide holes through the top of the posts and framing boards.
-Position the frame onto the posts using steel bolts in the holes.
+Position the frame on the posts using steel bolts in the holes.
 Use screws to attach 2-inch-by-6-inch joist hangers along the framing boards that are parallel to the shore.
 Place decking lumber down on top of the framing boards to create the bottom for the deck.
-Consider placing wood sealer on the structure to ensure durability.
+Consider placing wood sealer on the structure to ensure its durability.

 6-by-6-inch wooden beams